 Getting clean water after an earthquake can be difficult if some services end up unavailable.
 Your water heater can easily be damaged during an earthquake if it’s not secured properly.
 Faster the water heater against the wall, making sure that it stands upright.
 Replacing the metal pipes with more a flexible material will also prevent damage during the quake.
 Gas-powered appliances also benefit with more elastic connections and prevent possible gas leaks.

 Taking the pre-emptive measures for earthquake-proofing your home is important.
 A house can become a dangerous place during a quake and ensuring the safety of your family is a must.
 Securing doors and packing up supplies beforehand will also help save you time when disaster does strike.
 Knowing what materials to use for your home will decide whether your house can survive or not.

 We can’t really predict when and where an earthquake might hit.
-Being prepared and ready is the first step in order to save yourself and your loved ones from possible harm.
 If you know the right things to do, then setting your home right, you can save a lot of money and time in repairs